 - Download your CarmenCanvas Calendar to your mobile or desktop calendar app.
 This will help you aggregate class times, deadlines and assignments due to your preferred method of staying organized.

 The video, audio and chat collaboration tool for Ohio State and how online synchronous classes take place.

 - Check out the Ohio State CarmenZoom backgrounds.
 This is a helpful feature if you'd like to block your actual background or just to be creative!
 Explore the backgrounds help article for assistance with setting a virtual background.

-The set of Microsoft Office learning and collaboration tools that are available for free to students through Office 365 at Ohio State
+Office 365 learning and collaboration tools are available for free to students through Office 365 at Ohio State

 .
-That means Word, PowerPoint, Excel, Outlook, OneDrive, OneNote and more.
+This includes Word, PowerPoint, Excel, Outlook, OneDrive, OneNote and more.

 The official university app

-that offers personalized features including grades and account balances, personalized news, wellness resources and more.
+offers personalized features, including grades and account balances, personalized news, wellness resources and more.

 Prepare for academic success